dnbasta/ynab-transaction-adjuster/docs/detailed_usage.md

 ## Change the category
 The `adjust()` method allows changing the category of the transaction.
 For that purpose the adjuster class comes with a [`CategoryRepo`][repos.CategoryRepo] instance attached which can be used in the method via `self.categories`.
-The repo can be called with either `fetch_by_name()` or `fetch_by_id()` method to fetch a valid category.
-Using the repo is recommended to ensure you only assign valid categories to the modifier.
+The repo can be called with either `fetch_by_name()` or `fetch_by_id()` method to fetch a valid category. `fetch_all()` will return a `dict` with group names as key and a list of categories as values.
+It can be used for custom search patterns if needed.
+Using the category lookup is recommended to ensure only assign valid categories are assigned.
 The library doesn't allow creating new categories and specifying a non-existing category will raise an error.

 ```py
 from ynabtransactionadjuster import Adjuster